Simon Barlow: Storylines

-Learning that he had a grandson, Peter is surprised to meet Lucy's father, George Wilson (Anthony Valentine) in November 2009.
+Learning that he has a grandson, Peter is surprised to meet Lucy's father, George Wilson (Anthony Valentine) in November 2009.
 He had separated from Lucy's mother when she was very young and their relationship had suffered.
-George is determined not to make the same mistake with Simon and Peter's girlfriend Leanne Battersby (Jane Danson) persuades Peter to allow George and his partner, Eve, access.
-George also invests in the bar that Peter and Leanne intended to open but Ken's worst fears come true when Peter falls off the wagon again and George wins interim custody of Simon in February 2010.
+George is determined not to make the same mistake with Simon, and Peter's girlfriend Leanne Battersby (Jane Danson) persuades Peter to allow George and his partner, Eve, access.
+George also invests in the bar that Peter and Leanne intend to open but Ken's worst fears come true when Peter falls off the wagon again and George wins interim custody of Simon in February 2010.
 In March 2010, while on holiday in Blackpool, Simon runs away after hearing George telling Eve that he intends to take Simon down to Kent to live and he makes his way home alone, scaring everyone in the process.
-While Peter and Leanne are proud that Simon travelled all that way alone, they made sure he knew that was very wrong.
-Simon is devastated when Blanche died in May 2010.
-In August 2010, Simon had a fight with Aadi Alahan (Zennon Ditchett) while playing a game and Aadi hits his head on a table, leading him to be rushed to hospital when he fell unconscious.
+While Peter and Leanne are proud that Simon travelled all that way alone, they make sure he knows that was very wrong.
+Simon is devastated when Blanche dies in May 2010.
+In August 2010, Simon has a fight with Aadi Alahan (Zennon Ditchett) while playing a game, and Aadi hits his head on a table, falls unconscious, and is rushed to hospital.
 Simon does not tell anyone and feels guilty over the incident, while Aadi's parents Dev (Jimmi Harkishin) and Sunita Alahan (Shobna Gulati) accuse Claire Peacock (Julia Haworth) of negligence.
-Simon revealed the truth about Aadi's injury after Peter questions him about his erratic behaviour.
+Simon reveals the truth about Aadi's injury after Peter questions him about his erratic behaviour.
 Peter tells Dev and Sunita the facts, clearing Claire's name.